qianwj/mapper/README.md

 And change to your port.

 ## Use ElasticSearch
-1.Decompressing this war, then find the staticvalue.json,configure the es(cause the default option is not need elasticsearch)
+1. Decompressing this war, then find the staticvalue.json,configure the es(cause the default option is not need elasticsearch)
 ```
 "needES":true
 ```
-2.Change to your cluster
+2. Change to your cluster
 ```
 "esClusterName": "nest"
 ```